thekuldeepjoshi/thekuldeepjoshi/README.md

 ## 📫 **Connect With Me**
 - LinkedIn: [https://www.linkedin.com/in/thekuldeepjoshi](https://www.linkedin.com/in/thekuldeepjoshi)
-- Email: kuldeep@example.com
+- Email: Kuldeep.joshi197@gmail.com

 ---

 ✨ **Fun fact:** I love solving complex engineering problems and turning them into simple, reliable systems.
+And also Hiking, Mountain climbing, Kayaking and I can sing as well.